New Hospital FAQs

 The process for planning, funding, and building a new hospital takes years.
 By starting now, we can open the new hospital in 2025.
 The current facility will be over 50 years old by then and its mechanical systems will be at their limit.
 Waiting will require further renovation and replacement of equipment and systems which will nickel and dime the health district and its tax payers while only postponing the inevitable replacement of the medical center.
 We are already seeing accelerating growth in the area and new residential developments are coming on line from Clear Creek to Donnelly and from Cascade to Tamarack.
 Improved access to the area once the canyon’s road construction is complete will create even more interest in our area by the time the new hospital opens in 4 years.

 Having local access to health care is an important quality of a vibrant community.
-Without Cascade Medical Center, many of our patients would need to drive another 15 to 30 miles to see a provider or receive physical therapy.
-For time sensitive emergencies, having a local hospital with 24x7 ER service is literally a life saver.
+Without Cascade Medical Center, many of our patients would need to drive drive up to 30 miles farther to see a provider or receive physical therapy.
+For time sensitive emergencies, having a local hospital with 24x7 ER service and on-site helipad is literally a life saver.
 Our patients enjoy receiving care close to home and continuing their care relationship with our providers to maintain wellness and improve their quality of life.

 The hospital has achieved a positive bottom line each year for the past 5 years.
-This is the result of prudent financial management, public support of the medical center through property taxes, and partnership with the hospital’s Foundation and Auxiliary.
+This is the result of prudent financial management, public support of the medical center through property taxes, productive and cost-conscious providers and staff, and partnership with the hospital’s Foundation and Auxiliary.
 This solid financial standing will help CMC secure bond or loan funding at attractive interest rates to support construction of the new hospital and clinic.
+Please visit our Annual Report page for more details.

 Our volumes have been growing steadily.
 From 2018 through 2020, the family medicine clinic saw an average of 5,275 patients each year and this year we saw over 5,500 patients.
 Approximately 70% of our family medicine patients live in Cascade, 10% in Donnelly, 10% in McCall, and 10% from other communities.
 In addition, almost all of Cascade’s 4,000 plus physical therapy sessions this year were with patients who live locally.